-The Full Weekend Pass is open to all guitarists who are interested in expanding their knowledge of the guitar through through the exploration of different styles and genres.
+The Full Weekend Pass is open to all guitarists who are interested in expanding their knowledge of the guitar through the exploration of different styles and genres.
 The Auditing Pass is recommended for those who have just started to play the guitar or who just want to learn more about the history and literature of the guitar.
-The Ukulele Pass is for anyone interested in learning ukulele or expanding their ukulele skills.
+See the fees listing in the right column of this page for prices.

 He has worked as a professional musician and educator for more than 35 years and has performed at many venues and festivals in the Pacific Northwest including the Upper Sacramento River Jazz Festival, The Medford Jazz Festival, The Newport Oregon Jazz Festival, West Coast Live, The Jazz Project in Bellingham, Washington among others.

 Dunsavage is adjunct guitar instructor at Southern Oregon University, where he teaches both classical and jazz guitar styles as well as jazz theory and improvisation.
 In addition, Dunsavage is artistic director for the Siskiyou Music Project, a nonprofit arts and education organization based in Ashland, Oregon.